Leesun260/Chloe-Power-Play-2022-23/README.md

 * Adds support for the Control Hub OS 1.1.2 Robot Controller watchdog
     * The Robot Controller app will be restarted if it stops responding for more than 10 seconds
 * Adds support for using the Driver Station app on Android 10+
-* Introduces an automatic TeleOp preselection feature
+* Introduces an automatic org.firstinspires.ftc.teamcode.TeleOp preselection feature
     * For details and usage guide, please see [this wiki entry](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Automatically-Loading-a-Driver-Controlled-Op-Mode)
 * Shows icon next to OpMode name in the OpMode list dropdown on the Driver Station to indicate the source of the OpMode (i.e. the programming tool used to create it)
 * Fixes issue where the Driver Station app would exit after displaying the Configuring Wi-Fi Direct screen